nasa/XPlaneConnect/xpcPlugin/SDK/README.txt

 This section contains per-release notes for the history of the X-Plane SDK.

+X-Plane SDK Release 2.1.3 11/14/13

+Fixed XPC Wrappers to use int and intptr_t instead of long.
+This fixes crashes for plugins on 64-bit Windows.

 X-Plane SDK Release 2.1.2 RC2 1/15/13

 Removed headers from frameworks, as they don't work; updated README.